infinitered/solidarity/docs/cliOptions.md

-  --solidarityFile	 (-f) Use given path to solidarity file for settings --module		 (-d) Search for a solidarity file in the given npm package --stack		 (-t) Use a known technology stack, and not the local file
+  --solidarityFile	 (-f) Use given path to solidarity file for settings --module		 (-d) Search for a solidarity file in the given npm package --stack		 (-t) Use a known technology stack, and not the local file --fix		     Apply fixes to failing rules if fix is available on rule

 Solidarity is open source - https://github.com/infinitered/solidarity
 If you need additional help, join our Slack at http://community.infinite.red